apache/doris-website/versioned_docs/version-2.0/data-operate/export/export-manual.md

 The overall execution process is as follows:

 1. The user submits an Export job to FE.
 2. FE calculates all the tablets to be exported and groups them based on the `parallelism` parameter.
 Each group generates multiple `SELECT INTO OUTFILE` query plans based on the `maximum_number_of_export_partitions` parameter.

 3. Based on the parallelism parameter, an equal number of `ExportTaskExecutor` are generated, and each `ExportTaskExecutor` is responsible for a thread, which is scheduled and executed by FE's `Job scheduler` framework.
 4. FE's `Job scheduler` schedules and executes the `ExportTaskExecutor`, and each `ExportTaskExecutor` serially executes the multiple `SELECT INTO OUTFILE` query plans it is responsible for.

 ## Start Export

-For detailed usage of Export, please refer to [EXPORT](../../sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/EXPORT).
+For detailed usage of Export, please refer to [EXPORT](../../sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/EXPORT.md).

 Export's detailed commands can be passed through `HELP EXPORT;` in mysql client.
 Examples are as follows:

 ### Export to HDFS

+**WITH HDFS (Recommended)**

 ```sql
 EXPORT TABLE db1.tbl1